welteki/docs.actuated.dev/docs/tasks/debug-ssh.md

 ## Try out the action on your agent

-Create a secret for the repo or organisation for `SSH_GATEWAY_IP` using the IP address, or DNS address that you were provided with by your support team.
+Create a secret for the repo or organisation for `SSH_GATEWAY` using the hostname that you were provided with by your support team, minus the `https://` prefix.

 Create a `.github/workflows/workflow.yaml` file